stanbaek/ece387/_sources/Labs/Lab6_IMU.md

 1. **Complete the State Machine Logic:**
    - **ROTATE_TO_GOAL:**
-     - If the angle error is greater than 0.05 radians, rotate with angular speed proportional to the error (`0.5 * angle_error`).
+     - If the angle error is greater than 0.05 radians, rotate with angular speed proportional to the error (`0.3 * angle_error`).
+Feel free to change this proportional coefficient as you feel better suited.
      - Otherwise, transition to `MOVE_FORWARD`.

    - **MOVE_FORWARD:**
      - Move forward at a constant speed of `0.15` if the goal is not reached.
+Feed free to change this speed as you like, but the maximum speed of the robot is 0.22.
-     - If the distance is less than `0.05`, transition to `ROTATE_TO_FINAL`.
+     - If the distance is less than `0.15`, transition to `ROTATE_TO_FINAL`.

    - **ROTATE_TO_FINAL:**
      - Compute the final orientation error and normalize it.